Caravan, campervan or motorhome?

 Alcoves are in some ways similar to semi-integrated motorhomes.
 An alcove car has a sleeping area above the cab, mostly for two people.
 The disadvantages of an alcove are the rather high height, the driving characteristics and the higher consumption when travelling.

-In Europe, almost all caravans are currently built on Fiats.
+In Europe, almost all motorhomes are currently built on Fiats.
 It’s a relatively inexpensive base.
 You can get service anywhere and spare parts are in stock.
 Apart from Fiat, you can also caravan in a Ford, Mercedes, Iveco or Renault.
-More luxurious integrated caravans use trucks like Man or Iveco as their base.
-Caravans are also produced on the Volkswagen Crafter.
+More luxurious integrated motorhomes use trucks like Man or Iveco as their base.
+Motorhomes are also produced on the Volkswagen Crafter.

 Personally, we have many years of experience with the Fiat Ducato and VW Transporter